 Many of the objects in the region where the comet was born were incorporated into newly forming planets, but Siding Spring apparently had a close encounter with one of these planets and was booted out into the Oort Cloud, a frigid comet repository at the very outer reaches of the solar system.
 A million years ago or so, a star passing by the Oort Cloud is thought to have jolted the comet's orbit again, sending it on its first-ever trip into the inner solar system.

 The comet's history helps explain why scientists are so excited about its current journey: Since Siding Spring has never been "heat-treated" by the sun before, it's a pristine object that looks much the same today as it did 4.6 billion years ago.

 "If we study the comet — its composition, its structure — it will tell us a lot about how we think maybe the planets were formed," said Carey Lisse, a senior astrophysicist at the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland.

 The interaction between Mars' upper atmosphere and the particles shed by Siding Spring should also reveal insights about the Red Planet's air, researchers said.

 All of the operational spacecraft at Mars will attempt to observe Sunday's flyby.
-NASA's Mars Odyssey, Mars Reconnaissance Orbiter (MRO) and newly arrived MAVEN probe will watch from Mars orbit, as will India's Mangalyaan spacecraft and Europe's Mars Express.
-And NASA's Curiosity and Opportunity rovers will point their cameras skyward from the Red Planet's surface.
+NASA's Mars Odyssey, Mars Reconnaissance Orbiter and the newly arrived MAVEN probe will watch from safe vantage points in Martian orbit, as will India's Mars Orbiter Mission and Europe's Mars Express.
+NASA's Curiosity and Opportunity rovers will point their cameras skyward from the Red Planet's surface.